sfittock/RateMyStudent/README.md

 	I will provide you with some information about the student.
 Use this information to inform your comment.

-	The comment should be between 150 and 200 words in length.
+	The comment should be structured as one or two paragraphs.
+It should be written as if it will be used in an end-of-term student report.
+Do not write the comment as a letter directly addressing the student's parents.
 When applicable, use the student's name and/or pronoun accordingly.

 	Are you ready to begin?